top of page

 The information used to train AI models predominantly comes from the vast expanse of the internet.
 For Australian tax matters, this often means that the digital landscape is heavily influenced, if not dominated, by the Australian Taxation Office (ATO) website – www.ato.gov.au.
 While the ATO website is an invaluable resource for general information and provides a window into the ATO’s interpretative stance, its prominence in AI training data presents a significant and often overlooked risk for professional advice.

-The danger then, is clear: if AI models are predominantly trained on the internet and Australian tax content on the internet is dominated by www.ato.gov.au, the AI models risk inheriting and propagating this bias, leading to advice that is fundamentally unsound and potentially misleading.
-Imagine an AI model, designed to assist with complex tax scenarios, inadvertently prioritising information from the ATO website over specific legislative provisions or critical case law.
+The danger then is clear: if AI models are predominantly trained on the internet and Australian tax content on the internet is dominated by www.ato.gov.au, the AI models risk inheriting and propagating this bias.
+This can lead to advice that is fundamentally unsound and potentially misleading.
+Imagine an AI model designed to assist with complex tax scenarios inadvertently prioritising information from the ATO website over specific legislative provisions or critical case law.
 The advice generated, while seemingly plausible, would fall short of the professional standards expected of Australian accountants.

 Furthermore, we've taken a deliberate stance on Private Binding Rulings.
 While PBRs offer insights into the ATO's view on specific factual scenarios, their applicability is limited to the applicant and circumstances under which they were issued.
 Consequently, ElfWorks does not allow Private Binding Rulings into the initial advice generation process.
 Instead, we utilise these after the advice has been drafted.
 Their role is to simply validate the advice position that has been arrived at through a rigorous analysis of legislation, case law, and ATO public releases – not to form the basis of the advice itself.

 By actively eradicating these specific forms of bias from our AI models, ElfWorks empowers Australian accountants to leverage AI as a truly effective and reliable tool for advising their clients.
-This rigorous approach ensures that the insights provided are not just fast and efficient, but also legally sound and professionally defensible, enabling you to deliver the highest standard of advice in the ever-evolving landscape of Australian tax.
+This rigorous approach ensures that the insights provided are not just fast and efficient, but also legally sound and professionally defensible.
+This enables you to deliver the highest standard of advice in the ever-evolving landscape of Australian tax.

 Find out more www.elfworks.ai